Philmyrage/linux_shortcut_tool/README.md

 [Terminal] -te: should this application launch with a console?\
 [Comment] -c: give a comment\
 [Type] -typ: give the type for this shortcut\
 # Future plans

-==also add a GUI at some point, but I want a deeper understanding of CLI applications and tools.==
+also add a GUI at some point, but I want a deeper understanding of CLI applications and tools.

-==Add in the GUI interface a way to manage .desktop files, and open them with a user specific editor, such as vscode or neovim==
+Add in the GUI interface a way to manage .desktop files, and open them with a user specific editor, such as vscode or neovim